Will Ropp

-Will Ropp is an American actor.
-He first gained attention for his role as Kenny Dawes in The Way Back (2020).
+Will Ropp (born April 21, 1994) is an American actor best known for his recurring role as Wyatt on the first two seasons of the Hulu teen comedy drama series Love, Victor (2020–21).
+Ropp is also known for his supporting roles in films such as The Way Back (2020), Silk Road, The Fallout (both 2021), The Greatest Beer Run Ever (2022), Sitting in Bars with Cake, and The Line (both 2023).

 Life and career

 Will was born in Connecticut.
 After graduating from The Bolles School in Jacksonville, Florida, he went on to earn a Bachelor of Fine Arts degree at the University of Michigan.
-In 2020, He received his breakthrough role as Kenny Dawes on the sports drama film The Way Back by Warner Bros.
+He made his feature film acting debut in the 2017 film The 'Claw after appearing in numerous short films prior.
+In 2020, he received his breakthrough role as Kenny Dawes on the sports drama film The Way Back by Warner Bros.
 Pictures.
 He next appeared in the 2021 releases Silk Road and The Fallout.